 - When receiving donations, there are no processing fees for the first 30 days; after that, Venmo charges a 1.9% + $0.10 fee for receiving funds.

 Compared to other mobile payment services, Venmo is at the top of the list in terms of saving your organization money.
 With very limited transfer fees and $0 fees when sending money, Venmo provides your nonprofit and your supporters with the perfect platform for donating.
 This ultimately means more of donors’ money is getting to you and, therefore, going toward your mission.

 While Venmo offers nonprofits several useful tools for fundraising, it does still lack some of the things your nonprofit would need, like invoices and tax receipts.
 Since Venmo is also part of the PayPal family, consider using both apps in conjunction to handle all of your nonprofit’s fundraising needs.
 If you haven’t already, create an account for your nonprofit organization today to reach the next level!

 Interested in learning more about the Google Ad Grant and how you could be eligible for up to $10,000 in monthly ad credits?
-Connect with us for a free consultation on how Google-certified, professional Google Ad Grant management could help you to get the most out of your ads.
+Read more to learn how to take advantage of this opportunity for your nonprofit!